greensleeves8/Final_Project_Baseball/README.md

 dataframe of career statistics and Hall of Fame status.
 Finally the dataframe was filtered to omit players who had never recorded a strike out or had an infinite Strikeout/Walk ratio due to small sample size, and columns were dropped due to collinearity or redundancy.
 - We did run into an issue early on when creating the Career_Pitching_df.
 We found that the CSV file did not have the correct pitcher ERA because the IPOuts column was not in its final form.
 We had to add an IP column by dividing the IPOuts by three.

+A Note on the Statistics Used:

+- We chose to mainly focus our analysis on the raw counting statistics provided by Sean Lahman's Baseball Database, with certain basic rate statistics added in (AVG, OBP, SLG for batters, ERA, WHIP, SO/BB ratio for pitchers).
+Due to the nature of Hall of Fame voting, with its human element of being voted on by baseball writers or selection by committee, it made sense to use statistics that have always been readily available, rather than applying a retrospective analysis using current analytical measures such as WAR, WRC+, or others.

+A Note on Negro Leagues Statistics:

+- In late 2020, Major League Baseball made the long overdue decision to designate seven specific Negro Leagues between 1920 and 1948 with major league status.
+There is current painstaking historical research being performed to recreate as full of a register of statistics from these leagues as possible, which will then be included in the official historical statistics of Major League Baseball.
+This research has not been completed at this time, and thus these statistics are omitted from the database at this time.

 ## Database :file_folder: